VGraupera/1on1-questions/README.md

 * Do you think that you receive enough feedback?
 Is feedback helpful for your personal development?
 What can I do to help you get the feedback you want?
 * How can I better support you?
 * How can I make your days more fulfilling?
-* How can I support you better?
-* How can i support you more?
 * How could I do a better job communicating with you?
-* How do you like to receive critical feedback?
 * How do you prefer to receive feedback?
 * How might I make this project more challenging or interesting for you?
 * I'd like to improve as a manager and I could really use your help.
 Next week, would you be willing to share some feedback on one to two things you think I could do better as your manager?
-* I'm interested in feedback on how I can improve as a manager.
-In preparing for our next 1-on-1, would you be willing to think through what you like about how I do X (for example, run team meetings) and what I could do differently or better?
-(Ask prior to the 1-on-1.)
 * If you were me, what changes would you make?
 * I’m trying to make my 1-on-1s better and would appreciate your honest feedback on this one — what did you like about it, and what could be improved?
 * I’ve noticed that our last several 1-on-1s have stayed pretty surface.
 What are your honest impressions of this meeting?
 What could we be doing differently or better?